Skip to main content

 );

-Once we are configured up let’s add a new remote attachment to a document.
-Enter your document you want to add attachment to and then select the attachments tab under the properties window.
-There, you want to click the arrow on the right to reveal ‘Add attachment to remote storage’
+Once configured, you can add a new remote attachment to a document.
+Enter your document and select the attachments tab under the properties window.
+Click the arrow on the right to reveal 'Add attachment to remote storage'.

-Adding remote attachments from code is nearly as easy as adding regular attachments.
-You can use such code:
+Adding remote attachments from code is nearly as easy as adding regular attachments:

 using (var asyncSession = store.OpenAsyncSession())